acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 #include <iostream>
 using namespace std;

-// This function finds the highest product of any two numbers in the array int maxProductOfTwo(int arr[], int n) {
+// find  highest product of any two numbers in the array int maxProductOfTwo(int arr[], int n) {
     // Start by assuming the first two numbers are the max and min int max1 = arr[0];